 Data protection principles

-They place duties on organisations on how they collect, process, store and disclose information about people.
-It also gives individuals (data subjects) the right of access to information held about themselves.
+The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 are policies which govern how organisations in the uk collect, process, store and disclose information about people.
+They also give individuals (data subjects) the right of access to information held about themselves.

 The legislation has core principles which must be adopted when handling personal data.